sony/flutter-embedded-linux/README.md

 - X11 backend supoort
   - This is for the purpose of developing Flutter apps in Linux desktops.
 It is not intended for use in embedded systems.
 - Always single window fullscreen
-  - You can choose always-fullscreen or flexible-screen (any size) only when you use Wayland/X11 backend
+  - You can choose always-fullscreen or flexible-screen (any size) only when using Wayland/X11 backend
 - Keyboard, mouse and touch inputs support
 - Equivalent quality to Flutter desktops
 - API compatibility with Flutter desktop for Windows and GLFW